ispc-lab/AMG/README.md

 # AMG
  The official repository of our paper "Deep reinforcement learning as an interaction agent to steer fragment-based 3D molecular generation for protein pockets".
-The complete repository is **under construction**.
+The complete repository is under construction (updated on April 17, 2024).

 ## Prerequisites